angular-schule/website-articles/blog/2020-01-everything-github/README.md

 ### 1.3.
 Github Pages

 You can use [GitHub Pages](https://pages.github.com/) to host a website directly from a GitHub repository.
-This website can either contain completely static content (i.e. pure HTML files and assets, but no scripts running on the server) oder or you can use Jekyll to convert Markdown files to static content.
+This website can either contain completely static content (i.e. pure HTML files and assets, but no scripts running on the server) or you can use Jekyll to convert Markdown files to static content.
 We have no need for Jekyll to enrich an Angular app. static content is all we need.